AliMohamed2019/Products-Demo/README.md

 - Dependency Injection: Injected dependencies (e.g., NetworkManager) to improve testability.

 ## Thank You!

-If you have any questions or suggestions regarding the BM Movies application, please feel free to contact the project maintainer:
+If you have any questions or suggestions regarding the **Products Demo App** application, please feel free to contact the project maintainer:
 - Email: alimohamed2019@gmail.com

 <br>